Purchasing property in California

 Step seven: Sign the contract and make a deposit

 Once you've agreed on the price, you'll be asked to pay an escrow deposit, also known as earnest money, to demonstrate your seriousness as a buyer.
 The earnest money will be held until closing and will become part of your down payment and overall closing costs.
 If you break the contract, the money will be kept by the seller.
-However, if certain contingencies aren't met, you can get a refund on the earnest money.
+However, if certain contingencies aren't met, you can get a refund for the earnest money.
 These contingencies typically include financial, inspection, and appraisal aspects.

 Step eight: Appraisal and inspection